Yoshiki Takashima

 I am a PhD Student in Electrical and Computer Engineering (ECE) at Carnegie Mellon University.
 My co-advisers are Prof. Limin Jia and Prof. Corina Pasareanu.

-My research aims to help developers build more robust software by leveraging automated, language-aware solutions for testing and verification.
-Current work includes automatic testing of libraries written in Rust.
+My research helps developers build more robust software by leveraging automated, language-aware solutions for testing and verification.
+Current work includes automatic testing and verification of libraries written in Rust

 Contacts: